DataDrivenAngel/GDataViz/README.md

 # GDataViz
-Visualizing Personal Google Location Data Using python
+Visualizing Personal Google Location Data using Python

 Google collects a lot of data.
 This project visualizes 6 years of personal location data collected by Google and exported via Google Takeout.
 Python is used to aggregate the data and visualize it using the Bokeh  library.